A

 Appearance

 The alligator gar is the giant heavyweight fish of its native environment.
 Measuring up to 10 feet and 350 pounds, it is the largest of all the gar species and one of the biggest freshwater fishes anywhere in North America.
 The world record for a catch was set at 327 pounds in 2011.
-This record fish was found at Mississippi’s Lake Chotard.
+This record fish was found in Mississippi’s Lake Chotard.

 The alligator gar (Atractosteus spatula) is a ray-finned euryhaline fish related to the bowfin in the infraclass Holostei.